 How to build a healthy home

-With awareness growing that good health begins at home, we reveal the new possibilities for safeguarding your wellbeing when carrying out a self-build or renovation project to construct a healthy building.
+With awareness growing that good health begins at home, this has revealed new possibilities for safeguarding your wellbeing when carrying out a self-build or renovation project to construct a healthy building.

 Could your home be making you ill?
 Building materials, heating, windows and ventilation all influence our physical and mental health.
 According to research carried out by Velux, one in six Europeans lives in an unhealthy building.
 Damp, a lack of daylight, inadequate heating or overheating can all contribute to asthma, allergies and sleep disorders.

 Proponents of Baubiologie – or ‘building biology’ – believe that certain design ideas and materials can have a positive impact on wellbeing, making them an advisable choice for self-builders and renovators.

 The movement began in Germany in the 1970s, where the Institute of Building Biology + Sustainability IBN administers the Healthy Home Standard, and now its ideas are gaining ground with architects and manufacturers here.

 Baubiologie promotes the use of natural materials such as timber, rammed earth floors and hempcrete.
 ‘Wood is renewable, ages beautifully and has been linked with positive psychological responses,’ says Olga Turner, director and co-founder of architecture and design consultancy Ekkist.